yangchihyuan/yangchihyuan.github.io/courses/CallForPosters.md

 #### Submission

-The poster's size should be A1, language is English, including a title along with authors' names and affliations.
+The poster's size should be A1, language is English, including a title along with authors' names and afflictions.
 We offer a [PowerPoint template](https://changgunguniversity-my.sharepoint.com/:p:/g/personal/d000019097_cgu_edu_tw/EZyukcZcilRJl2iz-QbwXmYBnXsZGwrtTfY9nlsGNGDBgQ?e=9ffwAs) for your submission, which should be converted in a full-size PDF File and uploaded via this link: [https://shorturl.at/kovM3](https://shorturl.at/kovM3)

 Accepted posters must have at least one author registering in the AI Forum.
 Authors are NOT required to print their own posters.
 Awards will be presented to the best posters.